TheLostHomeyAppRepositories/com.sortedbits.rainbird/README.txt

-A first release of a Rainbird app!
+A first release of a Rain Bird app!

-This app should be compatible with any controller that supports the Rainbird LNK Wifi module, including:
+This app should be compatible with any controller that supports the Rain Bird LNK Wifi module, including:

 - ESP-Me
 - ESP-TM2
 - ESP-RZXe
 - ESP-ME3

-Currently this app has been tested with the following Rainbird models:
+Currently this app has been tested with the following Rain Bird models:

-- Rainbird ESP-RZXe6i indoor WIFI
+- Rain Bird ESP-RZXe6i indoor WIFI

 If your model isn't listed here, but the integration works, please let me know, so I can update this list.